alphonso77/mongo-db-poc/README.md

 *To run in detached mode, add the option `-d`*

 ## Connecting to the Databases
+Aside from the port, and the connection name, the connection strings below are the same.
+The two databases can be used for comparison purposes, and regression testing.
+Legacy ingestion can be performed on one, and v2 ingestion on the other.
+Automated tests for spot checking can be performed (such as latest invoice date, and number).
+For a more in-depth analysis, [Studio 3t](https://studio3t.com/knowledge-base/articles/compare-mongodb-collections/) offers some comparison tools.

+Using the connection strings below, you can connect with Mongo DB Compass, Studio 3t, or the [Mongo shell](https://docs.mongodb.com/v4.4/mongo/#the-mongo-shell).

 ### Localhost 27017
 > mongodb://localhost:27017/?serverSelectionTimeoutMS=5000&connectTimeoutMS=10000&3t.uriVersion=3&3t.connection.name=localhost&3t.alwaysShowAuthDB=true&3t.alwaysShowDBFromUserRole=true

 ### Localhost 27018
->mongodb://localhost:27018/?serverSelectionTimeoutMS=5000&connectTimeoutMS=10000&3t.uriVersion=3&3t.connection.name=localhost+mongodb+copy&3t.alwaysShowAuthDB=true&3t.alwaysShowDBFromUserRole=true
+> mongodb://localhost:27018/?serverSelectionTimeoutMS=5000&connectTimeoutMS=10000&3t.uriVersion=3&3t.connection.name=localhost+mongodb+copy&3t.alwaysShowAuthDB=true&3t.alwaysShowDBFromUserRole=true

+## Pull from Dev
+Run a single command to pull from the current dev database and restore it to both MongoDB instances locally (27017 & 27018).
+This uses the `--drop` option which will first drop the local databases before performing a restore.
+> npm run pull-dev

-## Mongo Dump - Dev Restore
+## Push Local to Dev
-Run a single command to take a snapshot of the locally runnning server (port 270117 all dbs and collections) and then restore that snapshot to a Mongo Atlas dev project:
+Run a single command to take a dump of the locally runnning server (port 27017 all dbs and collections) and then restore it to `Cluster0` of a Mongo Atlas dev project (Lilypad Dev):
-> npm run mongodump-devrestore
+> npm run push-local

-## Mongo Dump
-To dump a current snapshot of the local database running on port 27017, run the following command from the command line (root of the project):
-> mongodump

-## Mongo Restore
+## Optional: Connect to the Dev DB Using Mongo Shell
-To restore data from the current Mongo Dump to the Mongo Dev project, run the following command from the command line (root of the project):
-> mongorestore --uri mongodb+srv://devuser:EUvuScZLvLVASag9@cluster0.h7aky.mongodb.net

-This will read the current dump file, and restore it to `Cluster0` within the `Lilypad Dev` project.
+With Mongo Shell installed, run the command:
+> mongosh "mongodb+srv://cluster0.h7aky.mongodb.net/lilypaddbv2" --username devuser

+Enter the devuser password when prompted.

+# Mongo Config File
+The config file holds the uri, and password for the dev environment.
+Note that the password is in the config file and can be shared separately from source control.